Craig Lindfield: Accrington Stanley

 He re-signed for Accrington Stanley in June 2010 on a one-year contract.
 His first goal for Stanley in his second spell with the club came on 10 August 2010 when he scored the extra-time winning goal in a League Cup match to knock Doncaster Rovers out of the competition.

 After suffering a knee injury in late August, on 26 November 2010 he signed a short-term loan deal with Kidderminster Harriers in an attempt to gain match fitness.
 He made his debut for the club on 30 November in a Football Conference match against York City where he came on for the last 12 minutes.
 All subsequent football league games were postponed due to the weather and he returned to Accrington on 23 December 2010.

 In the 2011–12 season he scored for the club as Accrington Stanley beat Dagenham & Redbridge 3–0 and received the man of the match from the sponsors.
 His second goal came when Accrington Stanley beat Wimbledon 2–0.
 His third league goal for the club as Accrington Stanley beat Macclesfield Town 4–0.
 His fourth league goal for the club as Accrington Stanley beat Northampton Town 2–1.

 He finished the last six games of the season as right back due to a shortage of defenders through injuries and suspensions and received high praise from his manager Paul Cook for the performances that he put in during that period.
 He was rewarded with a new one-year contract and signed on 3 May 2012.

 Chester

 On 29 May 2013, Chester announced the signing of Lindfield after his Accrington contract came to an end.

 FC United of Manchester

 On 30 June 2014, FC United of Manchester announced the signing of Lindfield after joining from Chester FC.
-On 4 March 2016 Lindfield was loaned out to Ashton United in a month long deal.
-The deal got extended on 4 April 2016 until the end of the season.
+On 4 March 2016 Lindfield was loaned out to Ashton United in a one-month deal.
+The deal was extended on 4 April 2016 until the end of the season.